Cowpea protected from a devastating pest, free for smallholder African farmers

-Plant Cell Tissue and Organ Culture that they have engineered cowpea—one of the most important sources of vegetable protein for rural families in Sub-Saharan Africa—to produce a Bacillus thuringiensis (Bt) protein, which protects against the Maruca pod borer that plagues cowpea.
+Researchers report in Plant Cell Tissue and Organ Culture that they have engineered cowpea—one of the most important sources of vegetable protein for rural families in sub-Saharan Africa—to produce a Bacillus thuringiensis (Bt) protein, which protects against the Maruca pod borer that plagues cowpea.
 Bt has been used as an organic pesticide for several decades, but it is often unavailable or too expensive for smallholder farmers.

 Bt cowpea could yield as much as 25 percent more than other cowpea varieties, said TJ Higgins, a research scientist at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) who led this work.

 Bt cowpea could be released next year—at no cost—to farmers in Nigeria, Burkina Faso, and Ghana.
 In 2009, Higgins began working with colleagues and authorities in West Africa to develop regulatory approval for Bt cowpea.

 This work was initially supported by the Rockefeller Foundation and then funded consistently for over a decade by USAID, the lead U.S. government agency that works to end extreme global poverty.